arshiya2704/Business-Resource-Center/Business_Resource_Center/README.md

 1. Frontend implemented in Reactjs and Redux
 2. Backend implemented with nodejs, express and mongoDB.

-To run the project:
+To run the project in local:
+1.go inside Business_Resource_Center
-1. npm install
+2.npm install
-2. npm run start:dev
+3.npm run start:dev
+4.Hit localhost:8080 in the browser.
+5.access admin page using localhost:8080/admin after login